Jonnygwi/WEB14104/students/Jonny/goals.md

 ### Strengths and weaknesses
 -

-> At the moment I am very unsure about what my strengths are but I have a weaknesses that I am aware of and could definitly improve on
+> At the moment I am very unsure about what my strengths are but I have a weaknesses that I am aware of and could definitly improve on.

 > * Keeping focus